 Halo Schedules was developed by a team of clinicians and scheduling experts who understand the sophisticated process of clinical workflows.
 Halo Schedules moves from simply adding names to a schedule to helping health systems understand the role each person serves and how to most effectively enable end users to communicate with those roles in real time.nMost physician on call scheduling software employs a matrix of convoluted rules and roles.
 They require meticulous planning and execution, and most importantly, maintenance.
 Many hospital systems and physician practices employ entire teams dedicated to physician scheduling, but usually end up with a fragmented combination of physician scheduling software systems that are more focused on administrative functionality versus enabling colleagues to accurately know who is on-call at a critical time.

-Healthcare is about patient outcomes, and every clinical application within health system should have that focus in mind – physician scheduling systems included.
+App developers know that healthcare is about patient outcomes, and every clinical application within health system should have that focus in mind – physician scheduling systems included.
 To that end, the role of an on-call scheduling software system is not only to make a scheduler’s job easier, but more importantly to drive communication among physicians, nurses and any other hospital staff to ultimately improve the care delivered.

 The solution is a unified and system-wide scheduling system that connects physicians and nurses through schedule-based communication.
 This requires an intuitive interface that makes designing, releasing and maintaining schedules as simple as possible, while also providing a centralized schedule that facilitates communication for all clinicians within the broader care community.
 As we’re all aware – clinicians don’t just collaborate with colleagues within their down departments.
 Their communication extends beyond the walls of an acute care facility, making the ability to connect with colleagues across the entireo rganization of the utmost importance.